The UdeM exemption scholarship for international students

 If you respect the admissibility conditions, applying for admission automatically makes you eligible.
 At the Université de Montréal, most international students are eligible for an exemption scholarship for the differential tuition fees normally charged to international students.
 The value of the award varies according to the program and the level of study.
 What’s more, there’s no form to complete: the application is automatically submitted when the offer of admission is received.

-- At the Master’s level, all students admitted will be offered a scholarship of up to $9,787 per study year (45 credits).
+- At the Master’s level, students admitted to a research program will be offered a scholarship of up to 10,046.35 CAD per study year (45 credits), while those admitted to a non-research program will be offered a scholarship of up to 10,169.68 CAD per study year (45 credits).

 - At the Phd level, all students admitted will receive a total exemption from differential tuition fees so will pay the same fees charged to Québec students.

 To learn about the eligibility criteria and all terms and conditions, visit the page of UdeM Exemption Scholarship for International Students.

 Access the UdeM directory of over 5,000 scholarships

 A directory of scholarships adapted to different student profiles at all levels of study.
 Scholarships for international students who wish to study in Canada are few and far between, highly competitive and usually available at the graduate level.
 Good news: that’s one reason why the UdeM exemption scholarship program was created.